lmfarley10/analytics-ai/aidp-lakehouse/aidp-refine/aidp-refine.md

 ```

 **NOTE** We use the sql insert instead of the native spark insert, because spark causes the dataframe to be pushed with lowercase column names.
 This results in OAC unable to visualize the data.
 Using sql INSERT into avoids this issue.

+> **Note for Shared Labs:** This inserts into your unique schema's table, ensuring no conflicts.

 You are now ready to **proceed to the next lab** to visualize your data in OAC.